 Testimonies > > Benjamin TanLeaders & Staff Testimonies

-I grew up in a happy home but my father died of cancer when I was twelve.
-Soon after, our grieving family moved from our kampong home into an HDB flat.
+I grew up in a happy home but my father died of cancer when I was 12.
+Soon after, our grieving family moved from kampong home into an HDB flat.
 I began mixing with bad company and, under their influence, I learnt to smoke and joined the secret society.
 I was a rebellious youth; as I did not like to study and was often involved in fights, I soon dropped out of school.
 That was when things started unravelling.
 To gain acceptance by my friends, I joined them in loafing around and getting into fights.
-When I was fifteen I was offered an LSD pill which I swallowed without thinking.
-Little did I know that this was the start of sixteen years of painful wallowing in drugs.
+When I was 15 I was offered an LSD pill which I swallowed without thinking.
+Little did I know that this was the start of 16 years of painful wallowing in drugs.

 I soon learnt to mix the drugs in order to get really high.
 In 1994, under the influence of drug overdose, I stabbed my family members.
-I tried to run away and in my confused state I leapt from the sixth floor of our block.
+I tried to run away and in my confused state I leapt from the 6th floor of our block.
 I was in coma for four days.
-When I came to I learnt of my grievous misdeed from my family.
+Then I learnt of my grievous misdeed from my family.
 This incident left a permanent mark of anguish, which is also my regret for life: I lost the use of my right leg.
 However, I did not learn from this painful experience.
 I tried many times but failed to kick the habit.
 Despite the tears and persuasion of my family, and my painful attempts to give up drugs, I did not succeed.
 I disappointed my mother repeatedly and relationships with my siblings were broken because of my drug abuse.

 The inevitable happened in 2001.
 I was arrested for drug trafficking and remanded in the Drug Rehabilitation Centre and then prison.
 One night in 2002 I remembered what a nurse had told me when I was in hospital.
-She had shared the gospel with me and said, “Jesus loves you.”
+She had shared the Gospel with me and said, “Jesus loves you.”
 These words had laid buried in my heart but I was moved by the Holy Spirit to recall them.
 I was reminded that I had a God who loved me and was awaiting my return to His love.
 That very night I prayed for God’s forgiveness of my sins, and for Him to help me know Him more.